-- (a) Termination of employment may arise due to:

-- (i) resignation;
+- Termination of employment may arise due to: (a) - (i) resignation; - dismissal; or (ii) - (iii) redundancy. (updated on 2 February 2015)

-- (ii) dismissal4; or

-- (iii) redundancy.

-(updated on 2 February 2015)

-The Incorporated Management Committee must process each case of the termination of employment of staff paid out of the Salaries Grant in accordance with all employment related rules and regulations under relevant ordinances and legislations.
-For termination of employment with teachers and specialist staff, the Incorporated Management Committee should also observe the conditions and procedures as stated in the Compendium.
+The Incorporated Management Committee must each case of the termination of process employment of staff paid out of the Salaries Grant in accordance with all employment related rules and regulations under relevant ordinances and legislations.
+For termination of employment with teachers and specialist staff, the Incorporated Management Committee should also observe the conditions and procedures as stated in Compendium.